 There’s no fee for registering the death.

-When you book your appointment you can pay for death certificates in advance to save time.
+When you book your appointment you can pay for death certificates in advance.
 You will need these to deal with the person’s finances and estate.

 Once you have registered the death, any certificates you've paid for will be issued to you.